sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 {{< /mermaid >}}

 It's worth a note that it is totally fine - and in fact expected - that `main` depends on the low-level details.
 Ideally, `main` - or whatever the entry point for your application is - should be the centralized location where all concrete implementations are defined and injected into the more abstract components.

+Languages with full runtime polymorphism natively support this paradigm.
+They can define abstract base classes from which concrete implementations are derived, and the components depending on these interfaces can depend only on the base class type.
+C does not have such an elegant built-in solution for inverting dependencies.
+There is no virtual function table or class hierarchy.
+But a vtable is just a table of function pointers — something C *can* express.
+So in C, we provide our own layer of indirection using structs of function pointers.

 ## Defining the Interface
 So, let's define an abstract interface—implemented via function pointers and let the high-level component code depend only on that.